-12.1.2.
+11.1.2.
 Timeline and Strong Data Consistency

-HBase guarantees timeline consistency for all data served from secondary region servers, meaning all HBase clients see the same data in the same order, but that data may be slightly stale.
-Only the primary region is guaranteed to have the latest data.
+HBase guarantees timeline consistency for all data served from Region Servers in secondary mode, meaning all HBase clients see the same data in the same order, but that data may be slightly stale.
+Only the primary Region Server is guaranteed to have the latest data.
 Timeline consistency simplifies the programming logic for complex HBase queries and provides lower latency than quorum-based consistency.
-A query submitted with timeline data consistency is sent to all secondary regions, and the first response is returned to the HBase client.
-By contrast, strong consistency means that the latest data is always served, but at the cost of increased latency.
-Strong consistency always directs a query to the primary region.
-The HBase Java API allows application developers to specify which data consistency is required for a query.
+By contrast, strong data consistency means that the latest data is always served.
+However, strong data consistency can greatly increase latency since only the primary region server is guaranteed to have the latest data.
+The HBase API allows application developers to specify which data consistency is required for a query.
 See Querying Replicas for more information.

-The HBase API contains a new method, Result.isStale(), to indicate whether the data is returned from a secondary region.
-However, if the secondary region has already been updated by the primary region server with the latest write operations, then the data is not actually stale.
+The HBase API contains a new method, Result.isStale(), to indicate whether data returned in secondary mode does not contain the latest write operation to the primary region server.